How to Use ACRIS to Grow Your Real Estate Business

 Staten Island is not on ACRIS, so properties located on Staten Island must be obtained through the office of the Richmond County Clerk.

-In fact, before ACRIS was available, if a broker, resident, investor or anyone interested in looking up the details of a commercial or private property in New York and its boroughs, you would have to set a whole day aside to stand online for a very long time at the County Clerk’s office to find the information you need.
+Before ACRIS was available, if a broker, resident, investor, or anyone interested in looking up the details of commercial or private property in New York and its boroughs, you would have to set a whole day aside to stand online for a very long time at the County Clerk's office to find the information you need.

 Is ACRIS the easiest way to look up a property?